saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 </b> Control Plane upgrade includes the System Pods running on Nodes as well.<br /><br />
 AKS follows the upstream kubernetes release cycle.
 A new minor version of kubernetes is released roughly every 4 months.
 This version will make its way to AKS roughly after 3-4 months after the upstream release.
 Referring to the Semantic Versioning convention of **Major (X).Minor(Y).Patch(Z)**, new minor version in AKS is available almost every 3 - 4 months.
 Patch versions usually come in the frequency of 1 month or a few times within a month. <br />
 Minor versions in the support window are the latest and the previous 2 versions -- **Y, Y-1, Y-2**.
-There is also an **LTS** option which would be available shortly.  <br />
+There is also an **LTS** option which offers longer-term support for some additional period.  <br />
 Each Minor version in the support window include 2 of the latest stable patch versions -- **Z, Z-1**. <br /><br />
 For the detailed information, please refer to the **Kubernetes version support policy** section at - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#kubernetes-version-support-policy <br /><br />